 The nearest beach was thousands of miles away from Jake, but somehow he woke up on one with no knowledge of how he got there and a text from an unknown number that simply said, “Welcome.”

 The morning sunlight brushed Jake’s face, but he refused to open his eyes.
-It was his first day off from work in two weeks.
-He reached for his pillow, only to notice it felt hard and slimly.
+Today was his first day off from work in two weeks.
+He reached for his pillow, only to notice he felt something hard and slimy instead of soft and fluffy.
 Jake snapped his eyes open.
 A piece of driftwood had replaced his pillow.
 More seriously, a beach replaced his bedroom.

 The nearest beach for Jake was over a thousand miles away.
 His roommates could pull from a clever prank from time to time, but getting him to a beach was not in their skillset.
 The texture of the sand felt too real on his bare feet for this to be a dream.
 He stood up, looking for anything that would tell him where he woke up.

 The beach appeared to span a few miles, but he saw no people.
-The beach itself was unusually clean in Jake’s opinion.
-No litter anywhere, the ocean waves were clear, and an orange glow from the sunrise blanked the sky.
+The beach itself was unrealistically immaculate, in Jake’s opinion.
+There was no litter anywhere, the ocean waves were clear, and an orange glow from the sunrise blanked the sky.
 However, was something unnatural about this beach Jake couldn’t place.

 “Welcome” was all the message read, dated for 6:30 am that day.